 But yet others believe it to be the hour between 3 am and 4 am.
 So it’s a time when most people are safely tucked up in bed, fast asleep and ostensibly dead to the world.

 While researching this post, I did find some people disputing the time.
-The rather terrible New Zealand horror comedy Deathgasm even sees the hapless heroes tasked with performing the Black Hymn during the Devil’s Hour to avoid the ascension of a demon.
+The rather amusing New Zealand horror comedy Deathgasm even sees the hapless heroes tasked with performing the Black Hymn during the Devil’s Hour to avoid the ascension of a demon.
 They (quite logically) ask if the Devil observes Daylight Savings Time.

 But we’re not going to split hairs about the time of day.
 We’re just going to look at what it is.

 So where did the witching hour gets its name?

 Some believe it was because witches were more active at midnight (or 3 am, if you’re sticking to the Devil version).
 According to this theory, the forces of darkness are more active during the night.
 They make it a more powerful time to do magic.

 I’d venture to say “hogwash” to that.
 Given the persecution of those labelled as ‘witches’, it’s hardly surprising they’d conduct their activities under the cover of darkness.
 Not to generate more power – but to simply work without interruptions.

 (Read Willow Winsham’s Accused to learn more about the persecution of witches).

 So many people could have been up and about at 3 am, doing very mundane things indeed!

 Does the time affect ghost stories?

 Sometimes.
-Many believe that ghosts are more active that this time because the veil between the worlds is thinner.
+Many believe that ghosts are more active at this time because the veil between the worlds is thinner.